-The Default setting is recommended and best for most users.
+The Default setting of 10 dbz is recommended and best for most users.

-However, if you find that RainAware misses too much rain in your area, you can switch to Any Intensity which will drop the dbz threshold used by the system.
+However, if you find that RainAware misses too much rain in your area, you can lower the dbz threshold used by the system.
 This will detect more precipitation, but it might also include more false alarm situations.

-You can choose to detect Only Substantial Precipitation if you do not mind getting “sprinkled” on every now and again.
+You can choose the lowest dbz setting (Very Light) if you do not mind getting “sprinkled” on every now and again.
 Also use this setting if you are averse to false alarms.